 Jump to section

-Drones are autonomous, semi-autonomous, or remote-controlled vehicles used for a variety of purposes, from package delivery and logistics to scientific research and military activities.
-Of these, package delivery and logistical drones have the most significant effect on urban design and form.
+Drones are autonomous, semi-autonomous, or remote-controlled devices used for a variety of purposes, from package delivery and logistics to scientific research and military activities.
 Drones can be terrestrial, aerial, or even aquatic in nature, though terrestrial and aerial drones are the most common types to date.
-While no clear universally defined distinction between drones and other types of autonomous vehicles (AVs) currently exists, drones are typically considerably smaller than other AVs and are not replicating the function of vehicles such as cars and trucks.
+Of these, robots that can deliver packages and/or meals have had the most significant effect on urban design and form to date.

 Variables to consider